Wondering if Ethereum Classic is a good investment? Asking yourself: “Should I buy Ethereum Classic in 2022?” Then this article is just for you!

 Ethereum and Ethereum Classic are very similar in terms of basic functionalities.
 Users can create smart contracts and dApps, as well as tokens for their projects.

-If you are new to the crypto sector, we should mention that Ethereum is the second-largest cryptocurrency with a market cap of $201,977,738,004 and a 24-hour trading volume of $38,764,812,493, at the time of writing.
+If you are new to the crypto sector, we should mention that Ethereum is the second-largest cryptocurrency with a market cap of $296 billion, at the time of writing.

 Ethereum is often considered the king of smart contracts.
-To provide an example, Ethereum facilitated the creation of leading coins like Binance Coin and crypto games like CryptoKitties.
-Ethereum is also constantly upgrading in order to improve scalability and user experience.
+To provide an example, Ethereum facilitated the creation of leading coins like Binance Coin and crypto games like CryptoKitties and is now the leading DeFi platform.